-Supporting Governments in Relation to Legal Frameworks of the Extractive Industries Sector
+Supporting Governments and Civil Society: Legal Frameworks Governing Extractive Industries

 CCSI is working with a number of governments and civil society organizations to provide advice on various issues relating to the regulatory regime for their extractive industries sector.